 She received her bachelor's degree from New York University, her Masters of Science degree in Speech-Language Pathology from Teachers College, and her M. Philosophy and Ph.D. from Columbia University.
-She will complete a graduate certificate program in Higher Education Leadership from University of Massachusetts at Amherst in September 2020.
-Dr. Fabus is a certified and licensed speech-language pathologist for 24 years who has practiced in a variety of medical settings.
+She completed a graduate certificate program in Higher Education Leadership from University of Massachusetts at Amherst in September 2020.
+Dr. Fabus is a certified and licensed speech-language pathologist for 25 years who has practiced in a variety of medical settings.
 She has taught and supervised in programs in the New York City and Long Island areas and published in the areas of speech sound disorders, aphasia, dysphagia and stuttering.

-Elisabel Chang, MS, CCC-SLP, TSSLD-BE Director of Clinical Education in May 2022
+Elisabel Chang, MS, CCC-SLP, TSSLD-BE Director of Clinical Education